Create a catchy company name — one your target audience will never forget — with 4 simple techniques.

-It can keep you at the top of mind for returning shoppers, set you apart from your competition, and make your marketing efforts more effective.
+It can keep you at the top of mind for returning shoppers, set you apart from your competition, and help you get better results from your marketing strategy.

-Luckily, there are 4 factors that aid memory and can help you create a name that won't soon be forgotten.
+The good news is, there are 4 simple elements that aid memory.
+Include these elements in your company’s name, and you'll have a great start to create a good business name that won't soon be forgotten.

 Here's how to create a catchy company name:

-Let's look at each of these strategies for creating a name that's memorable in some detail.
+Let's look at each great way to generate memorable business names in some detail.

 People remember things that are a bit offbeat.
 Business naming expert and author of Brand New Name, Jeremy Miller, says:

-If you do choose something a bit cheeky when you name your business, be aware - a name that strikes you as clever or pleasingly thought-provoking may come across to others as insulting or rude.
+If you do choose something a bit cheeky for the name of your business, be aware - a name that strikes you as clever or pleasingly thought-provoking may come across to others as insulting or rude.

-Some business niches are more conservative than others, so some types of businesses will have more latitude than others when it comes to using a unique business name that's a bit offbeat.
+Some niches are more conservative than others, so some types of businesses will have more latitude than others when it comes to using a unique name that's a bit offbeat.

-For the most part, businesses in creative niches can get away with being more unconventional.
+For the most part, companies in creative niches can get away with being more unconventional.
 If you're naming an art or craft business, you're probably safe to be a bit quirky.

 Related: How to Create a Business Name